 What is it like to be a Civil War prisoner at Andersonville?
 Whom would you trust?
 Would you try to escape?
 Will you survive?
 All these questions and more are part of "Captured!
-A Prisoner of War Story" the innovative Junior Ranger activity book available at the National Prisoner of War Museum.
-Available only at the park, this free book will take kids and their families through the difficult choices of a prisoner held at Andersonville.
-Activities explore the National Prisoner of War Museum, the prison site and National Cemetery.
+A Prisoner of War Story", the innovative Junior Ranger activity book available at the National Prisoner of War Museum.
+This free, choose-your-own-adventure style book will take kids and their families through the difficult choices of a prisoner held at Andersonville.
+Activities explore the National Prisoner of War Museum, the historic Camp Sumter prison site, and Andersonville National Cemetery.
 Upon completion, Junior Rangers can earn an official Andersonville Junior Ranger badge and "Key to Freedom" patch.
 This program is best suited for visitors 8 years old to adults.
 Younger visitors are encouraged to explore the park and the prisoner of war experience with the help of an adult or older reading buddy.
 The book takes approximately 45 minutes to complete, but additional time should be allowed for further exploration of museum exhibits, films, and park grounds.

 Be on your BEST behavior!

-If everyone is on their BEST behavior then we all succeed.
+If everyone is on their BEST behavior, then we all succeed.